Tax Planning in Ellisville, MO

 • $20,800 for head of household

 Roth IRAs and Traditional IRAs both offer tax benefits in different ways.
-Contributions to a traditional IRA may be fully or partially deductible, and the money is not taxed until you withdraw it.
-Roth IRA contributions are not deductible, but the money grows tax free.
-Your age, income, and other factors will determine what may be better for you in terms of tax planning.
-For instance, if you anticipate being in a higher tax bracket in the future, you can convert money from a traditional IRA to a Roth IRA to pay taxes on the conversation, while allowing the money to grow tax-free.
+Money you put into a traditional IRA can be deducted from your taxable income, and you pay taxes on it when you withdraw it.
+Money put into a Roth IRA are not deductible, but the money grows tax free.
+Your age, income, and other factors will determine what may be better for you for your tax planning.
+For example, if you expect your taxes to go up down the road, you can move money from a traditional IRA to a Roth IRA to pay taxes on the conversation, and enjoy tax-free withdrawals when you need the money in retirement.

 If you're self-employed, there are also retirement plans available, like a One-Participant 401(k) Plan, and you can deduct your contributions there.